-Following these simple steps will help reduce the risk of a fire in your home.
+Simple steps to help reduce the risk of a fire in your home

 - Fit a smoke alarm on each floor of your home.
 Test alarms once a week and change batteries every year.

-- Keep exits from your home clear and keys to windows and doors in each reach.
+- Keep exits from your home clear and keys to windows and doors in easy reach.

 - Keep communal areas, corridors and staircases clear of large items such as prams, bikes or large plant pots as these could get in the way of people evacuating the building, and could also fuel a fire.

 - Accidents while cooking account for over half of fires at home.
 Don't leave children alone in the kitchen.

 - Don't leave candles unattended when lit.

 - Don't smoke in bed.